New in the NEW WORK BLOG

 - More mobility and flexibility for employees

-- Faster operating system updates
+- Faster operating system update

-- Lack of security of internal company data
+- Lack of security internal company data

 Create a Bring Your Own Device concept